astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 -------------------------

 The `~specreduce.wavecal1d.WavelengthCalibration1D` class encapsulates the data and methods needed to perform  1D wavelength calibration.
-The class supports multiple workflows with varying levels of user interaction.
-It can be used:

-*  manually in an interactive script or notebook,
-*  as part of an interactive pipeline, or
-*  as part of a fully automated pipeline.

-The typical workflow involves these steps:
+The typical workflow involves:

 1.  **Initialization**: Create an instance of the class, providing either an observed arc lamp spectrum or pre-identified observed line  positions, along with a catalog of known line